 How long will the trial last?

-If you are interested in taking part in a clinical trial, please call us at 935 950 155 and we will assess whether you are eligible.
+If you want to participate in a clinical trial, send us your data and we will evaluate if you are elegible: